-The X9DRG-HF/X9DRG-HTF has three proprietary power supply connectors (JPW1, JPW2 and JPW9) for connection to the ATX power supply.
+The X9DRG-HF+II/X9DRG-HTF+II has three proprietary power supply connectors (JPW1, JPW2 and JPW11) for connection to the ATX power supply.
+In addition, there are four power connectors for the GPU cards (JPW5-8).
 See Section 5-9 for power connector pin definitions.